 The Supported Internship programme combines unpaid work with an employer and time in college to gain other skills such as maths, English, ICT, Health and Safety and job search skills.

-The overall aim is to equip those young people who may not be quite ready for employment or an apprenticeship with the skills they need to progress in the workplace.
+The overall aim is to equip those young people with the skills they need to progress in the workplace.

 - What does it involve?